mantl/mantl/roles/mesos/README.rst

    The secret to use for follower authentication

    default: not set.
-Set this and :data:`mesos_authenticate_followers` to `true` to enable follower authentication.
+Set this to enable follower authentication.

 .. _mesos-example-playbook: